sagunms/CarND-Advanced-Lane-Lines/README.md

 In `LaneLineDetector` class, lines 34-35 in `draw` method uses `cv2.warpPerspective` OpenCV function to do the actual transformation given the `M` matrix computed as explained above.

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### Identification and Tracking of Lane Line positions

-After binary masking and perspective tranformation steps, next is to compute lanes for the first frame.
+After binary masking and perspective tranformation steps, next is to identify lane-line pixels and fit their positions with a polynomial.
+The base lane-line positions are initialised for the first video frame and the lane-line positions of subsequent frames are updated by searching within a predefined margin only which increases the efficiency of the algorithm.

-**init() method: Compute base positions by computing histogram and windowing and fit lane lines**
+#### init() method: Compute base positions by computing histogram and windowing and fit lane lines

 In `LaneLineDetector` class, lines 40-45 in `draw` method, the `initialised` flag is used to call `init` method first which initialises the base position of left and right lane lines.
 For this, I computed a histogram of pixel occurances in x-direction and split from the centre position to find the left and right peaks of the histogram.
 These peaks are stored for use as the initial base position.
 The following figure shows the histogram computation for the given binary masked image.